mixxxdj/manual/source/chapters/preferences.rst

              configuring it at the same time as a different soundcard for output.

+.. warning:: If you adjust the microphone gain knob in Mixxx while using direct
+             monitoring, the relative volume of your microphone input to the music will be different in your recorded and broadcasted signal compared to what you hear from your speakers.
+Only adjust the microphone volume with the input gain control on your soundcard with direct monitoring.
+Refer to :ref:`djing-gain-staging` for how to set your gain controls properly.

+.. _preferences-direct-monitoring:

 Activating Direct Monitoring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-How to activate direct monitoring varies on every sound card.
-Below are some general tips for activating direct monitoring.
+General tips for activating direct monitoring are described below.
 However, every soundcard is different, so refer to the soundcard manual from the manufacturer for more details.

 Stand-alone Soundcards
 """"""""""""""""""""""